 In short, Whittaker's use of water and the stream channel alterations previously made were not unauthorized, rather, they are described in a reported opinion of the Idaho Supreme Court.
 That decision did not require Floyd J. Whittaker to amend his water rights in any way, and water is distributed on Stroud Creek by a state-employed watermaster.
 Further, the Stream Channel Protection Act was not enacted at the time.
 There have been no recent changes to Whittaker's system as it was described in the Idaho Supreme Court opinion.
 To refer to Whittaker's water use and the construction of irrigation infrastructure as unauthorized is simply not accurate and it fails to provide proper context to the situation.
+And to continue to assert that the West Springs Ditch and berm are "unauthorized", Reconsideration Order at 8, continues to contrary to the record as the berm does not divert undiverted Stroud Creek water as described herein.
 At best, there is disagreement over whether Whittaker's 74-157 should be administered as described in Whittaker v.
 Kauer or whether the lack of reference to this decision in the partial decree for 74-157 is controlling.

 But most importantly, as described above, whether Whittaker's actions were unauthorized or not does not change the law or standards that the Hearing Officer must follow concerning evaluation of injury and the nature of stream channels that have been altered or replaced with originally artificial channels.
-It is clear that the Hearing Officer's conclusion that Whittaker's actions are unauthorized permeates his findings and conclusions in the Preliminary Order, and upon reconsideration, he should amend the Preliminary Order to be consistent with Idaho law on when injury is evaluated and that a stream channel exists where it does "at the present time, regardless of where the channel may have been located in the past."
+It is clear that the Hearing Officer's conclusion that Whittaker's actions are unauthorized permeates his findings and conclusions in the Preliminary Order, and upon review, the Director should issue an order that is consistent with Idaho law on when injury is evaluated and that a stream channel exists where it does "at the present time, regardless of where the channel may have been located in the past."
 IDAPA 37.03.07.010.12.
-Properly evaluated, the Hearing Officer should amend the Preliminary Order and subordinate McConnell's use of the Lower Diversion to Whittaker's 74-157.
+Properly evaluated, the Director should amend the Preliminary Order and subordinate McConnell's use of the Lower Diversion to Whittaker's 74-157.

-C. In addition to the foregoing, the Hearing Officer should apply the equitable doctrine of laches.
+C. In addition to the foregoing, the Director should apply the equitable doctrine of laches.

 The equitable doctrine of laches has been applied in water cases, and in addition to the foregoing, should be applied here.
 In Devil Creek Ranch v.
-Cedar Mesa Reservoir & Canal Co., 126 Idaho 202, 206, 879 P.2d 1135, 1139 (1994), the Idaho Supreme Court held:
+Cedar Mesa Reservoir & Canal Co.,

+126 Idaho 202, 206, 879 P.2d 1135, 1139 (1994), the Idaho Supreme Court held: